Evaluating Apple Against Peers In Technology Hardware, Storage & Peripherals Industry

 -

-The current Price to Earnings ratio of 32.09 is 1.1x higher than the industry average, indicating the stock is priced at a premium level according to the market sentiment.
+Notably, the current Price to Earnings ratio for this stock, 31.27, is 1.08x above the industry norm, reflecting a higher valuation relative to the industry.

 -